 - Click the desired trigger field.

-For example, if the trigger field is a tickbox, you can choose whether the tickbox is ticked or not ticked.
+For example, if the trigger field is a checkbox, you can choose whether the checkbox is checked or not checked.

 For a textbox, you’ll be prompted to enter the text that will need to be entered to satisfy the rule.

-After creating the If the following is true rule, you can decide whether to show or hide selected fields.
+After creating the rule of If the following is true, you can decide whether to show or hide selected fields.
 To choose the fields to show or hide, drag and drop the desired fields from the document to the editor menu.

-Review the rule to ensure that everything is correct, then click Done in the upper right-hand corner.
+Review the rule to ensure everything is correct, then click Done in the upper-right corner.

 When the signer completes a trigger field with a rule applied to it, the selected fields will either appear or be removed, depending on how the signer completed the trigger field.